notator/ResidentSynthHostTestSite/README.md

 <a id="settingspresets"/>
 ##### Settings Presets
 Each settings preset, defined in settingsPresets.js, is a complete set of settings for a single channel.
 The creation of such presets is described in the above _ResidentSynthHost_ documentation.
 They can, of course also be edited manually.
-To set a settings preset in a MIDI channel, send it a SET_SETTINGS (CC 82) message with a value giving the required settings index in the settingsPresets.js file.
+To set a settings preset in a MIDI channel, send the synth a SET_SETTINGS (CC 82) message with a value giving the required settings index in the settingsPresets.js file.

 #### Acknowledgements
 This synthesizer uses clones of freeware wavetables (=presets, instruments) found on